Skip to main content

 • Determine the function of the ARPKD protein (called fibrocystin or polyductin): The University of Maryland team has recently developed animal and cell culture systems that can be used to model the human disease and the ARPKD protein’s function.
 Preliminary studies at University of Maryland suggest that fibrocystin and the polycystins may work together as a complex to ensure proper formation of the kidney tubule.

-• Longitudinal Cohort Study: Progression of autosomal dominant polycystic kidney disease to kidney failure is highly variable.
+• Longitudinal cohort study: Progression of autosomal dominant polycystic kidney disease to kidney failure is highly variable.
 A number of factors including age, genotype and incidence of cardiovascular disease determine how quickly the disorder progresses.
-Dr. Terry Watnick and Dr. Stephen Seliger, who together direct the Clinical and Translation Core of the Baltimore PKD Center, are collecting baseline data on a large cohort of individuals with ADPKD.
+Dr. Stephen Seliger, who directs the Clinical and Translation Core for the MPKD-RTCC, is collecting baseline data on a large cohort of individuals with ADPKD.
 The goal of the cohort study is to better understand the factors that influence PKD progression.
 In addition, this study will establish a high-quality biorepository with specimens collected under standardized conditions.
-This biorepository is expected be a valuable resource for PKD investigators.
-Learn more
+This biorepository has been a valuable resource for PKD investigators.
+Learn more >

 PKD Publications